 Naturopathic doctors are experts in natural therapeutics dosing and usage.

-We often hear about the potential side effects of pharmaceutical medications, however we rarely hear of the potential for side effects of vitamins, minerals, and other natural therapeutics.
+We often hear about the potential side effects of pharmaceutical medications; however, we rarely hear of the potential for side effects of vitamins, minerals, and other natural therapeutics.
 This can lead to the mistaken impression that simply because something is natural that it is also safe and free from risk.
 For example, vitamin B6 is a commonly consumed supplement, but taking too high of a dose for an extended time can lead to neuropathy (the feeling of pins and needles) in the extremities.
 Naturopathic physicians are extensively trained in the therapeutic dosing of natural substances and can provide knowledgeable input on their safe and effective, evidence-informed use.

 Naturopathic doctors are the authority in detecting and monitoring herb/nutrient-drug interactions.

-According to the Council for Responsible Nutrition’s 2018 Consumer Survey on Dietary Supplements, 75% of American adults take some kind of dietary supplement.4 Some of the potential for interactions are well-known within the mainstream medical community such as Vitamin K and anti-clotting drugs like Warfarin, but many more are not as recognized, particularly when it comes to herbal supplements.
+According to the Council for Responsible Nutrition’s 2018 Consumer Survey on Dietary Supplements, 75% of American adults take some kind of dietary supplement.5 Some of the potential for interactions are well-known within the mainstream medical community such as Vitamin K and anti-clotting drugs like Warfarin, but many more are not as recognized, particularly when it comes to herbal supplementation.
 Core to naturopathic medical training includes learning about herb/nutrient-drug interactions as well as how to determine the potential for such interactions when limited empirical safety data exists.
 Awareness and monitoring for interactions enhances patient safety.

 Naturopathic doctors are collaborative, valuable members of integrative healthcare teams.

 The contemporary medical training model has largely resulted in a systems-based approach with each specialty physician covering a component of patient care.
-As such, the implementation of healthcare teams is becoming more commonplace.
+As such, the implementation of healthcare teams is becoming more common.
 Naturopathic physicians are trained to work collaboratively not only with their patient, but with other healthcare providers as well.
-Including naturopathic physicians on the healthcare team can have a number of benefits for the patient and can support patient safety by increased monitoring for nutrient/herb-drug interactions, increased emphasis on prevention, identification of the root cause of illness, and lifestyle factors impacting disease.
+Including naturopathic physicians on the healthcare team can have a number of benefits for the patient, and can support patient safety by increased monitoring for nutrient/herb-drug interactions, increased emphasis on prevention, identification of the root cause of illness, and lifestyle factors impacting disease.
 Naturopathic physicians also play an important role in referrals to both conventional and integrative practitioners, again supporting a team-based, patient-centered experience.

 Naturopathic doctors can serve as primary care providers, thus reducing the burden on an already bulging medical system facing a significant provider shortage.